 With a regular review of your site design, determine whether a major change is necessary or just need a few modifications.

-If you can’t afford a complete redesign it’s still worth fixing one issue at a time, but don’t hunt for the cheapest possible solution.
+If you can’t afford a complete redesign of your business website it’s still worth fixing one issue at a time, but don’t hunt for the cheapest possible solution.
 The more you correct what needs correcting, the more likely you’ll see an increase in leads and sales.
 Redesigns can pay for themselves many times over.